 ✔️ Download digital review copies and access reviews by other book professionals

 So Edelweiss is pretty amazing, but it is also very confusing and not intuitive to learn.
 I legit signed up months ago, logged in and stared in abject horror at all the options, couldn’t find a “how to use this website” and kind of clicked off.
 I revisited the site a few days ago after having forgotten the initial trauma to discover I had been approved two DRCs.
 Somehow.
-A few followers on Twitter shared how confusing they also found Edelweiss so I decided it was time for me to figure it out and maybe help others.
-So here we go!
+A few followers on Twitter shared how confusing they also found Edelweiss so I decided it was time for me to figure it out.

 Setting Up Your Homepage

-Once you have signed up you are brought to your homepage, which you can think of as your dashboard.
+Once you sign up for a free account, you are brought to your homepage.
+Think of as your dashboard.
 I would highly recommend turning on the ‘new homepage’ function at the top left of every page.
 Once I made that switch things kind of started falling into place for me, and you are able to customize it to your heart’s content with widgets!

 So once you toggle to the new homepage, I highly recommend that you play around with the various widgets to get your homepage to work for you!
 For my purposes, I removed most of the default tiles and settled on ‘Affiliate Buzz,’ ‘DRC Requests,’ ‘Anticipating,’ ‘Notifications,’ and ‘Saved Filters.’
 I will get into each of these a bit more below.